Eisfunke/mock/README.md

 You can get help a list of possible mock styles with `mock`.

-If no text is given, input is read from `stdin`.
+If no text or "-" is given, input is read from `stdin`.

 ### Examples